 To categorize the VOC profiles of individuals with blood cancer and those who are healthy, machine learning methods like Support Vector Machines (SVM) and Logistic Regression were utilized.
 The decision function for SVM is expressed as:

-$$f(x) = wTx + b$$
+f(x) = wTx + b

-where W is the weight vector,

-B is the bias term.
+where W is the weight vector, X is the input feature vector that indicates VOC concentrations, B is the bias term.

 The classifier maximizes the margin between various classes by addressing the objective function:

 Constraint: